tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

-For now, this document is a mix of findings, tips, notes, and advice.
+For now, this document is a mix of findings, tips, notes, and advice for overclocking memory - specifically DDR4 B-die memory on Intel platforms.

 I hope to eventually turn it into a full-fledged guide.

-Until then, the order of sections is a jumbled mess - but feel free to skim through it and take whatever you find useful with you.
+Until then, sections may be reordered and I'm still adding information, but feel free to skim through it and take whatever you find useful with you.
+If you found it useful, feel free to leave a Github Star, or link others here when they ask questions :-)